UK names chair for offshore wind cost group

+Feb 7 Statoil ASA new energy projects VP Trond Bokn told a conference in Stavanger on Tuesday:

-LONDON The British energy minister on Friday appointed a director at Scottish Power Renewables to lead its task force on reducing the levelized cost of offshore wind to 100 pounds ($165) per megawatt-hour (MWh) by 2020.
+LONDON Aug 19 The British energy minister on Friday appointed a director at Scottish Power Renewables to lead its task force on reducing the levelised cost of offshore wind to 100 pounds ($165) per megawatt-hour (MWh) by 2020.

 Andrew Jamieson, regulation and markets director at Scottish Power Renewables and chair of green energy body RenewableUK, will head with immediate effect the government's working group to help industry bring down the cost of offshore wind.